Do I need life insurance?

 Mortgage life insurance policies cater for this.
 They typically run until the mortgage is paid off and can either be level term or decreasing term cover.

-Mortgage protection life cover lasts for the same length of time as your mortgage.
-Most people with repayment mortgages go for decreasing life polices, which means the size of the pay-out decreases in line with your mortgage debt as it gets smaller over time.
+Most people with repayment mortgages go for decreasing life polices, which means the size of the pay-out decreases as your mortgage debt gets smaller over time.

-If you currently have an interest-only mortgage, and are therefore only repaying the mortgage interest and not the capital debt, remember to include both capital and interest when working out how much cover your need.
+If you currently have an interest-only mortgage and are only repaying the mortgage interest and not the capital debt, remember to include both capital and interest when working out how much cover your need.

-As well as your debts, think carefully about all your other outgoings that your family might struggle to pay for if you were no longer around.
+As well as your debts, think carefully about other outgoings that your family might struggle to pay for if you were no longer around.

 For example, work out how much you might need to cover food bills and utility bills, as well as the cost of running a car.

 If you have children, factor in their education and how much it might cost to put them through school, higher education, and even further education.

 Before buying cover, always check with your employer to see how much they will pay out in the event of your death.